COURT OF APPEALS OPINIONS

 Authoring Judge: Judge Carma Dennis McGee

 This appeal involves a petition to terminate parental rights.
-The juvenile court found by clear and convincing evidence that three grounds for termination as to both mother and father were proven: (1) persistent conditions; (2) mental incompetence; and (3) failure to manifest an ability and willingness to assume custody or financial responsibility.
+The juvenile court found by clear and convincing evidence that four grounds for termination as to the mother were proven: (1) abandonment by failure to visit; (2) persistent conditions; (3) substantial noncompliance with a permanency plan; and (4) failure to manifest an ability and willingness to assume custody or financial responsibility.
 The juvenile court also found that termination was in the best interests of the child.
-Both the mother and the father appeal.
-We reverse the juvenile court’s finding of persistent conditions as to the mother and the father, but otherwise affirm the termination of parental rights.
+The mother appeals.
+We affirm.

 Davidson Court of Appeals